nbnayak88/successlabs-hr-autonomous-workforce/prep-ec-sme-star-interview-guide.md

 ---

-# 7. Santosh's Core Interview Narrative
+# 7. Student's Core Interview Narrative

 The answers should consistently reinforce one coherent professional story: